R. Joseph Hoffmann: Humanist and atheist criticisms

 Though Hoffmann self-identifies as a humanist, he has criticized many aspects of contemporary humanism and atheism.
 In 2007, following comments from Greg Epstein, the Humanist Chaplain at Harvard, suggesting that atheist authors Sam Harris and Richard Dawkins were "atheist fundamentalists", Hoffmann wrote a publicly posted letter that called Epstein confused and accused him of abusing the Harvard name to stake out his own divisive position.
 He further criticized Epstein's "New Humanism" as "Gen-X humanism for the passionately confused".

 Hoffmann has also criticised the tactics employed by the New Atheist movement.
 In a 2009 blog post discussing the Center for Inquiry's Blasphemy Day, he wrote that New Atheism is "really nothing more than the triumph of the jerks".
 Commenting about the American Humanist Association's selection of P.Z.
 Myers as 2009 Humanist of the Year, he wrote "humanism, infused and high-jacked by the "new" atheism, has been turned into a parody of serious humanist principles and ideals".
 Hoffmann has also decried the lack of historical theological knowledge of many New Atheism proponents, criticizing the work of atheist writers Richard Dawkins, Sam Harris and Daniel Dennett as being historically naive in a 2006 Free Inquiry article.

 Hoffman has criticized the documentary film The Lost Tomb of Jesus (2007), rejecting the filmmakers' conclusion that the Talpiot Tomb was the burial place of Jesus and his family.
 He has also criticized the sensationalism attached to The Da Vinci Code as a confusing blend of history and fiction.

-Hoffmann has also criticized supporters of the Christ myth theory, a theory which he as called "fatally flawed".
+Hoffmann has also criticized supporters of the Christ myth theory, a theory which he has called "fatally flawed".